Studying excited-state-specific perturbation theory on the Thiel set: Computational Details

 \section{Computational Details}

 Following the general considerations described by Thiel and coworkers, \cite{Thiel-BM-MAIN} we have employed the same ground state MP2/6-31G* geometries and TZVP basis set \cite{TZVP} in all calculations.
+Our ESMP2 code does not currently make use of point group symmetry, so calculations were run in C1 and manual checks were performed to ensure that states' symmetry labels are correct.
 In part to ensure the same states were being used when comparing to existing results and in part for convenience, we employed the largest singles components from EOM-CCSD calculations as the guess singles in ESMF.
 We employed PySCF \cite{PYSCF} for most EOM-CCSD calculations, while QChem \cite{qchem} and Molpro \cite{MOLPRO} were used for the ${2}^1$E${}_{2g}$ benzene state and the $2^1$A$_u$ and $1^1$B$_{2g}$ states of tetrazine.
 We also verified state characters by direct comparisons of the converged ESMF and EOM-CCSD wave functions, including visual inspection of the most relevant orbitals for each state using Molden v2.0. \cite{molden:2017} We further verified state character and, in particular, the nature of doubly excited states, using Thiel and coworkers' active spaces \cite{Thiel-BM-MAIN} and Molpro's implementation of state-averaged CASSCF.
-Detailed information on these various comparisons can be found in the Supporting Information (SI).
+Detailed information on these various comparisons can be found in the Supplementary Material.
 Note that in some of our comparisons below, we have excluded states not found by ESMF or that are flagged by ESMP2 as having large amounts of doubly excited character, as these either cannot be compared or are not appropriate for treatment by any of the single-reference methods.
 We have verified that crunching the numbers with these states included makes little difference, as discussed in the next section and as seen in the additional tables in the SI.